galanisl/DisparityFilter/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-8-1.png)

-The dashed red lines in the above plots correspond to the signifance level that maximises the number of remaining nodes in the network and minimises the average node degree<sup>5</sup>.
+The dashed red lines in the above plots correspond to the significance level that maximises the number of remaining nodes in the network and minimises the average node degree<sup>5</sup>.
+Note how the disparity filter manages to retain as many nodes and as much weight as possible, whereas a global filter removes a high fraction of nodes and weight even for the less stringent cutoffs.

 How to cite
 ===========